 Tension (gauge): 20 – 22 x 30r over 10cm on 3.75 – 4.50mm needles

 50g balls, 104m (113yd)

-Lofty and lustrous, Mythral is a treat in rare breed yarn.
+Lofty and lustrous, Mithril is a treat in rare breed yarn.

 Projects knitted in this yarn are destined to become heirloom pieces – lasting a lifetime, without going out of shape or looking pilled and rubbed.

 Finishing recommendation: After knitting, hand wash in hot water (hand-hot) with plenty of wool wash.
-Leave to soak for 15 minutes, and then spin out the yarn in your washing machine.
-To prevent shrinkage, do not rub your knitted project or agitate vigorously.
+Leave to soak for 15 minutes, and then spin out the project in your washing machine at normal revolution.
+To prevent shrinkage, do not rub your knitted project or agitate vigorously during washing.
 Rinse water (if you use it) should be the same temperature as the wash water.
 You can safely use your spinner on 800rpm with no ill effects.
 This yarn is so robust you can hang your project to dry and it will not stretch or go out of shape.
 Like all wools, you should not use your dryer to dry the project.